Usage gap guide · Updated March 30, 2026

 4. Your words need repeated context

 A word becomes easier to use when you keep meeting it in reading, listening, and small output.
-That is why a short loop works so well: review the word, meet it again in Reading Plaza, then say it once in your own sentence.
-Repetition across contexts turns passive memory into active access.
+That is the whole idea behind HiWord's 5-step loop: Learn the word (spaced repetition), Practice it, meet it again in a Reading article that's written around today's words, shadow it aloud, then take it into a Talk conversation.
+The same anchor words are pushed into reading, shadowing, and conversation on purpose — that forced reuse is how recognition becomes usable.
 If you want the reasoning in full, read the context guide.

 5. Low-pressure output beats waiting

 You do not need a perfect conversation partner to begin.
 Try one sentence aloud.
 Try a 20-second voice answer.
 Try a tiny speaking prompt inside your daily routine.
-If you want a product overview before building the routine, the HiWord.AI learning guide shows how reading, review, and AI Talk connect.
+This is where most learners stall at "understand" and never reach "can use" — production is the missing step.
+In HiWord, Shadow scores your spoken accuracy across five dimensions (accuracy, rhythm, stress, fluency, clarity) and flags the exact sounds you slip on, while Talk drops you into a continuous conversation with AI characters like Fox the coach, Sarah, Mike, Kate, and Liam, who nudge you to actually say the day's words.
+If you want a product overview before building the routine, the HiWord.AI learning guide shows how reading, review, Shadow, and Talk connect.

 A practical fix